bongkow/autool/README.md

 2. **Sign a Message**
    - Click "Sign Message" → Provide the same passphrase → Type a message → The app decrypts the private key and returns a valid Ethereum signature.

+3. **Verify a Signature**
+   - Input the original message, the signature (0x-prefixed hex), and the signer's Ethereum address
+   - The app recovers the signer's address from the signature and message
+   - Returns true if the recovered address matches the provided address, false otherwise
+   - Handles all common error cases (invalid signature format, recovery failures) gracefully by returning false

+The verification process:
+1. The message is hashed with the standard Ethereum prefix ("\x19Ethereum Signed Message:\n" + message length)
+2. The signature (65 bytes: r + s + v) is parsed from its hex format
+3. The signer's address is recovered using the signature and message hash
+4. The recovered address is compared with the expected address

 ---